 - 3 scallions, sliced into thin rings**

 - Preheat the oven to 400ºF.

-- Mix the chia seeds with ½ cup water in a small bowl and set aside to gel.
-It should take 15 minutes to attain the right consistency.
-After it gels, gently whisk in the egg, milk, vinegar, coconut oil, and maple syrup.
+- Mix the chia seeds with ½ cup water in a medium-sized bowl and set aside to gel—about 10 minutes.

 - In a large bowl, sift the cornmeal, corn flour, baking powder, salt, and red pepper flakes together.

-- Add the wet mixture to the dry, and combine.
-Do not over-mix.
+- Pour the wet mixture over the dry mixture.
+Stir until just combined—be careful not over-mix.
 Fold in the zucchini and scallions.

 **Scallions are amazing.
 They are like mini onions that have a garlic-y flavor.
 Aka the best combo in the world… Unfortunately, they are not very common, take a little extra work because they are so tiny, and tend to be a bit more expensive.
-My parents had a bunch in their garden that we used for the wedding, but regardless – I think that this recipe is worth the extra penny.
-If you don’t have scallions, a small onion would do the trick and maybe add some garlic.
+My parents had a bunch in their garden that we used for the wedding, but regardless - I think that this recipe is worth the extra penny.
+If you don’t have scallions, a small yellow onion will work.

-***Pictured in my images are mini muffins (I have a mini muffin tin at home).
-We served regular sized muffins at the wedding – which is what the cooking times in this recipe are for.
-If you want to make mini muffins like I did, cut the cooking time down to 15-20 minutes and just watch them more carefully.
+***Muffin sizes: Pictured in my images are medium-sized muffins.
+We served regular sized muffins at the wedding - which is what the cooking times in this recipe are for.
+If you want to make smaller-sized muffins like I did, pour less batter into each up, cut the cooking time down to 15-20 minutes and watch them carefully.